Braves vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- In nine games as the favorite over the last 10 matchups, the Braves have a record of 8-1.
+- In their previous 10 games with a total, the Braves and their opponents have combined to exceed the over/under on three occasions.

-- In their last 10 games with a total, the Braves and their opponents have combined to hit the over three times.
+- The past 10 Braves matchups have not had a spread posted by oddsmakers.
+The average over/under established by oddsmakers in Atlanta's past three games has been 9, a stretch in which the Braves and their opponents have gone under each time.

 Discover More About This Game